 Nutritional Facts:

-Black-eyed peas are a nutrient-dense legume which is imbued with vast reserves of protein and dietary fibre into each serving that helps in strengthening immunity and synthesis of collagen.
-Overpowered with the richness of vitamins like A, B1, B2, B3, B5, B6, C, folic acid, that support healthy cells and tissues functioning.
-In addition, it also contains a huge amount of minerals such as iron, calcium, magnesium, selenium, zinc, copper and phosphorus, as well as potent antioxidant polyphenols that aid in eliminating free radical from oxidising healthy cells in the body.
+Black-eyed peas are a nutrient-dense legume which is imbued with vast reserves of protein and dietary fibre in each serving that helps in strengthening immunity and synthesis of collagen.
+Overpowered with the richness of vitamins like A, B1, B2, B3, B5, B6, C, and folic acid, which support healthy cells and tissue functioning.
+In addition, it also contains a huge amount of minerals such as iron, calcium, magnesium, selenium, zinc, copper and phosphorus, as well as potent antioxidant polyphenols that aid in eliminating free radicals from oxidising healthy cells in the body.

 Enhance Your Physical Well-being And Stamina, With Our Extensive Range of Protein And Vitamin Supplements Right Here!